Cold winters and LED lights don’t mix, or so we’ve been told.

 Then along came LED bulbs.

-Fluorescent shop lights normally come in four-foot-long tubes.
-Fluorescent lights boast longer life and better light hue than incandescent lights.
+Fluorescent shop lights usually come in four-foot-long tubes.
+Fluorescent bulbs boast longer life and better light hue than incandescent lights.

-LED bulbs take that to a whole new level without sacrificing the functionality of fluorescent lights.
+LED bulbs take that to a new level without sacrificing the functionality of fluorescent lights.

 Why LED Lights are Perfect for the Garage